objetos/q_p5fx/visit_quadrille/_index.md

 draft: false
 ---

-This chapter introduces techniques for iterating over `quadrille` cells and executing a specified `fx` function on each cell.
-By providing flexible ways to visit cells, `visitQuadrille` supports common operations and introduces arrow functions, simplifying function expressions.
+This chapter introduces techniques for iterating over `quadrille` cells to execute a specified `fx` function on each cell.
+The `visitQuadrille` function offers a concise, less error-prone approach that aligns well with functional programming principles.

 ## Manual Iteration Using Nested Loops

-The traditional way to visit each cell in a `quadrille` involves using nested `for` loops.
-Here, `row` and `col` represent the current cell’s position as `fx(row, col)` executes on each cell:
+The first and most familiar way to iterate over a `quadrille` is with standard `for` loops.

 ```js
 for (let row = 0; row < quadrille.height; row++) {